ellisonpyon/cs1302-latin-squares/README.md

 ## Project Requirements & Grading

+This assignment is made up of 100 points total.

 ### Functional Requirements

 A functional requirement is *added* to your point total if satisfied.
+There will be no partial credit for any of the requirements that simply require the presence of a method related a particular functionality.
+The actual functionality is tested using test cases.

 * **(35 points) `cs1302.game.LatinSquaresGame` Class**: Instances of
   this class reperent a game of Latin Squares.
 You need to implement